masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 - When you need to associate values with flexible keys

-- When the size of the collection can change dynamically

 - When the order of elements doesn't matter

 - When the additional memory overhead is acceptable